4 Organizing tips for getting rid of piles of paper

 See what working with a professional organizer can do for you?
 Professional Organizers rub out junk.
 Where there was once chaos and huge piles of paper, is now a showcase.
 Thank you Julie!
 Replace the junk pile with something pretty as I did, then you won’t want to pile junk on that again.
 Great motivation to keep the filing done!

 Piles of paper will continue to build up if you leave them for later.
 Later will never come.
 Schedule time to deal with paperwork: schedule time to read, file, and reply to paperwork that generates more work.
 Schedule these activities according to your level of energy at different times of the day.
-Scheduling reading after lunch at a low energy time of the day may not be productive but scheduling file after lunch maybe perfect because it gets you up and activity.
-Scheduling time at the beginning of each day to concentrate on work generated by email, letters, documents might work well when you are able to focus on single tasks.
+Scheduling reading after lunch at a low energy time of the day may not be productive but scheduling filing after lunch may be perfect because it gets you up and active.
+Scheduling time at the beginning of each day to concentrate on work generated by email, letters, and documents might work well when you are able to focus on single tasks.
 Remember not to multi-task.